U.S. Department of State Seal

 The process for finalizing the adoption or obtaining legal custody for purposes of emigration and adoption in Hong Kong generally includes the following:

 • Role of the Court: The High Court grants adoption orders and issues final adoption certificates for families resident in Hong Kong.
-For non-residents of Hong Kong, Hong Kong’s courts transfer guardianship of the child from the Hong Kong’s social welfare department to the U.S. ASP.
+For non-residents of Hong Kong, Hong Kong’s courts transfer guardianship of the child from the Hong Kong’s social welfare department to the U.S. ASP for adoption in the United States by the prospective adoptive parent(s).

 • Identifying a child for adoption and arranging an adoption;